Sketch of Johnny Oldfield's shanty by Donald Dang, 8/8/44

 "Your problem is not diet," our new Commandant announced to us with a big smile.
 "Your problem is lack of exercise."
 Well, you can bet your last Mickey Mouse Jap Peso he got a good groaner from the crowd on that one.
 You take a man who's been using his last ounce of energy concentrating on keeping his heart beating and tell him it's now high time to skip rope, and you're bound to break that man's concentration.

 It was mid-afternoon.
 We were in direct tropic sun.
 Around three and a half thousand starved internees had been standing attention for two hours waiting for this new Commandant to come and greet us.
 Seven souls'd already fainted dead away in the Main Plaza.
-And he'd no sooner arrived and taken his first look at us than he recognized just what it was that was killing us.
+And he'd no sooner arrived and taken his first look at us than he recognized just what it was killing us.
 We were under-exercised.

 It was tough enough just to think about exercise in the third year of our incarceration.
 It'd been a few months since anybody had even so much as suggested tossing a softball or swinging a bat, so we were a little slow to catch on at first.
 But folks did give it a try.
 And, as you probably figured, the tossing and the swinging were the least of our problems.
 They weren't near as tough as running to first after you got a hit or running down a ball lofted over your head into centerfield.
 I noticed those World Championship Games kept getting shorter and shorter.
-And, in a little time, everybody got so skilled at playing that they could figure out who won in three innings and quit right there, instead of waiting the full nine.
+And, in a little time, everybody got so skilled at playing, they could figure out who won in three innings and quit right there, instead of waiting the full nine.

 But that Commandant didn't stop there.
 He had the true Olympics in mind, with all kinds of races and acrobatics and exhibitions of skill and endurance.
 The highlight for us young guys was the pugilist's art.
 And that was my game.
 They built a real ring—four wood posts, three strands of rope.
 They handed out the ten-ounce gloves.
 And they divided us up by age and weight.
 Me and Polecat were in the division called "Flyspeck."
 Every day we had a different match, three rounds of what Hollywood calls "slow motion."
 You could've made a movie at regular speed and people would think you'd monkeyed with it to make it look soft and lazy like some artist of the cinema.